nodejs/nodejs.dev/README.md

 #### The Website Redesign Teams

-This repo originated as "The Website Redesign" strategic initiative under the Node.js Community.
+This repo originated as "The Website Redesign" strategic initiative under the Node.js Community Committee.
 Below are various teams and people that participated in that process.

 ##### Information Gathering